xsoc/rapidex/README.md

 - File associations
 - Full directory tree listings *(disabled by default for speed)*
 - Browser profiles *(disabled by default for speed)*
+- *and more, view the code to see it all*

 ## How fast is it?
 It depends.